asap2Go/calibrationReader/SECURITY.md

 # Security Policy
 There is no string exectution, buffer overflows (go is garbage collected) or the like.
 So most attack vectors should be closed.
+Additionally all dependancy are monitored and CodeQL is enabled to check for common errors on every push.
 In Case you find a vulnerability, then please contact me with the information below.

 ## Supported Versions
 Only the newest version is relevant.